osiris-code/osiris/docs/hidden/reference/Electro-Magnetic_Field.md

   effect, because the EM fields being smoothed in a given iteration will have already been smoothed previously.
 See also **smooth_niter** and **smooth_nmax**.
+- "nci" - Numerical Cherenkonv Instability filter.
+Based on *B. B. Godfrey and J.-L. Vay, “Suppressing the numerical Cherenkov instability in FDTD PIC codes,” Journal of Computational Physics, vol. 267, pp. 1–6, Jun.
+2014*.
+  This is a special filter that is applied in the x1 direction only, and only to fields seen by the particles.

 **smooth_niter** specifies the number of iterations between smooth passes for the "local" smooth.
 The default is 1, meaning the local